AlekseiKromski/ws-gin-upgrader/README.md

-# at-socket-server core 🤯
+# ws-gin-upgrader
-This repository helps developers, who want to write application with lightful system, that use web sockets
+Lightweight library for upgrading http connection to websocket for GIN platform with JWT authorization